TERREMEMBER/znbase/docs/content/v2.0/explore/colocated-tables/linux.md

 be supported per node while keeping the number of tablets per node low.
 Note that all the data in the colocation tablet is still replicated across 3 nodes (or whatever the replication factor is).

 In this section, we'll explore creating and using colocated tables.
-If you haven't installed YugabyteDB yet, do so first by following [Quick start](../../../quick-start/install/).
+If you haven't installed ZNbaseDB yet, do so first by following [Quick start](../../../quick-start/install/).

 ## 1. Create a universe